 The fluorescent fish has shown that oestrogenic chemicals, which are already linked to reproductive problems, impact on more parts of the body than previously thought.

 The research by the University of Exeter and UCL (University College London) is published in the journal Environmental Health Perspectives.

-The team created a new transgenic zebrafish, which when exposed to environmental oestrogens shows where these chemicals work in the body through the production of green fluorescent signals.
-The research team tested the fish’s sensitivity to different chemicals known to affect oestrogen hormone signalling, including ethinyloestradiol, used in the contraceptive pill and hormone replacement therapy treatments, nonylphenol, used in paints and industrial detergents, and Bisphenol A, which is found in many plastics.
+The team created a new transgenic zebrafish, which when exposed to environmental estrogens shows where these chemicals work in the body through the production of green fluorescent signals.
+The research team tested the fish’s sensitivity to different chemicals known to affect estrogen hormone signaling, including ethinyloestradiol, used in the contraceptive pill and hormone replacement therapy treatments, nonylphenol, used in paints and industrial detergents, and Bisphenol A, which is found in many plastics.